Mania: Meaning, Causes, Signs, Symptoms & Treatments

 Stage 3: Delirious Mania

-This is the most severe stage and it is a medical emergency.
+This is the most severe stage, and it is a medical emergency.
 The person may lose touch with reality entirely.
-They might see things that are not there or fail to recognize their own family members.
-This stage is rare but very dangerous, almost always requiring a stay in the hospital to keep the person safe.
+They might see things that are not there or fail to recognise their own family members.
+This stage is rare but very dangerous, and it may overlap with symptoms people associate with schizophrenia, so urgent clinical support matters.

 Related Read: Different Stages of Mania Explained